ZenGo-X/multi-hop-locks/README.md

 # sin-city
 Library for ECDSA based construction for Anonymous Multi-Hop Locks (https://eprint.iacr.org/2018/472.pdf).
-## What is AMHL?:
+## What is AMHL?
->A novel cryptographic primitive that serves as a cornerstone for the design of secure and privacy-preserving payment channel networks
+>"A novel cryptographic primitive that serves as a cornerstone for the design of secure and privacy-preserving payment channel networks"

 ## Usage:
 Use `Cargo test` to try it.
 Currently tests exists for :